2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 Dr. Martin Pall has been a leading voice in this area, proposing that EMFs—particularly at low

-frequencies—exert their effects by directly stimulating VGCCs, causing an abnormal influx of
+frequencies—exert their effects by directly stimulating ((Calcium Channel)s), causing (a change in calcium levels)

 calcium influx, oxidative stress, and DNA breaks (Pall, 2015).
-Among the VGCC subtypes,
+Among the ((CALCIUM CHANNEL)) subtypes,

 L-type channels have shown the greatest susceptibility to EMF-induced activation, especially in